 1. The meeting culture was already there

-The visualisation of the 2-week Sprint with the Scrum events probably isn’t the reality for many Scrum Teams.
+The visualization of the 2-week Sprint with the Scrum events probably isn’t the reality for many Scrum Teams.
 The Scrum Guide states that the Scrum events should be used to create regularity and to minimize the need for meetings not defined in Scrum.

 “The Scrum events should be used to minimize the need for meetings not defined in Scrum.”

 But Scrum Teams often have to attend meetings outside of the regular Scrum events.
-For example: company wide presentations, knowledge sharing sessions, progress updates to management, one-on-ones, action review meetings, governance cadence meetings, idea generations meetings, workshops, problem solving sessions, decision making meetings, information gathering meetings, bilaterals with the team manager, introductions, issue resolution meetings, community of practice meetings, training sessions etc. Meetings, meetings, meetings and yet more meetings.
+For example company-wide presentations, knowledge sharing sessions, progress updates to management, one-on-ones, action review meetings, governance cadence meetings, idea generations meetings, workshops, problem-solving sessions, decision-making meetings, information gathering meetings, bilaterals with the team manager, introductions, issue resolution meetings, community of practice meetings, training sessions etc. Meetings, meetings, meetings, and yet more meetings.